rs764262446

 Myopathy, RYR1-associated Pathogenic:1

 Variant summary: RYR1 c.1250T>C (p.Leu417Pro) results in a non-conservative amino acid change in the encoded protein sequence.
-Four of four in-silico tools predict a damaging effect of the variant on protein function.
-The variant allele was found at a frequency of 4.3e-05 in 207268 control chromosomes. c.1250T>C has been reported in the literature in individuals affected with congenital myopathies and central core disease in the compound heterozygous state (Klein_2011, Herman_2021, Rossi_2021, Marinakis_2021, Fusto_2022).
-These data indicate that the variant is likely to be associated with disease.
+Five of five in-silico tools predict a damaging effect of the variant on protein function.
+The variant allele was found at a frequency of 4.3e-05 in 207268 control chromosomes. c.1250T>C has been observed in multiple individuals affected with with autosomal recessive congenital myopathies and central core disease (e.g. Klein_2011, Herman_2021, Rossi_2021, Marinakis_2021, Fusto_2022, Labcorp (formerly Invitae)).
+These data indicate that the variant is very likely to be associated with disease.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-The following publications have been ascertained in the context of this evaluation (PMID: 21911697, 33146414, 33758288, 34008892, 35428369).
 ClinVar contains an entry for this variant (Variation ID: 544398).
-Based on the evidence outlined above, the variant was classified as likely pathogenic. -
+To our knowledge, this variant has not been reported in individuals with King-Denborough syndrome or Malignant hyperthermia susceptibility.
+Based on the evidence outlined above, the variant was classified as pathogenic for autosomal recessive RYR1-associated congenital myopathy -

 Central core myopathy Pathogenic:1